pubsubdb/pubsubdb/README.md

 ```

 ### Sub
-Use the `sub` method to listen in on the results of all computations on a particular topic.
-This is useful when monitoring global computation results, performing some action based on them, or even just logging them for auditing purposes.
+Call `sub` to listen in on the results of all running flows for a particular topic.
+This is useful when monitoring global computation results, performing some action based on them, or even just logging for auditing purposes.

 ```javascript
 await pubSubDB.sub('discount.responded', (topic: string, jobOutput: JobOutput) => {